-Estella Pyfrom, a 2013 CNN Hero, is simply “Gadget Lady” to the kids she serves on Estella’s Brilliant Bus.
-This second oldest daughter of seven children grew up in the segregated South.
+Estella Pyfrom, a 2013 CNN Hero, is bridging the digital divide.
+Known as “Gadget Lady” to the kids she serves on Estella’s Brilliant Bus, this second oldest daughter of seven children grew up in the segregated South.
 She was part of a migrant worker family that traveled from Florida to New York and back during the summer months.

 “I had to think of a way to get technology out to the underserved neighborhoods.
 I knew I was going to need a vehicle of some kind…so my option was a bus.”
 Estella Pyfrom

 Four years ago Estella retired after 50 years as a teacher and guidance counselor in Palm Beach County, Florida.
 When we spoke recently, I found there was no “tired” in retired for her.
 She could not turn her back on the kids whom she knew were falling behind because they had no access to a computer.
 Her brilliant solution?